-Assessment of the energy performance of non-domestic buildings - impact on Scottish sales and lettings the implementation of measures to improve the energy performance of affected buildings; and
+Assessment of the energy performance of nondomestic buildings - impact on Scottish sales and lettings

-The Scottish Government has often been ahead of the rest of the UK in its attempts to introduce behaviour-changing methods, designed to encourage people to operate buildings more energy efficiently.

-On 1 September 2016, regulations1 made under the provisions of the Climate Change (Scotland) Act 2009 came into force, requiring owners of affected properties to prepare an Action Plan that sets out a programme for:
+The Scottish Government has been ahead of the rest of the UK in its attempts to introduce methods that are designed actually to change behaviour and encourage people to operate in buildings in a more energy efficient way.
+On 1 September 2016, regulations1 made under the provisions of the Climate Change (Scotland) Act 2009, will come into force that will require owners of affected properties to prepare an Action Plan that sets out a programme for the implementation of measures to improve the energy performance of the building, and reduce emissions of greenhouse gases produced by the building.
+An Action Plan will be needed for the many of the sales and lettings of commercial buildings in Scotland.